Local File Search - Find Any File by Meaning, Not Just Filename

 What you can find with local file search

-These are the kinds of queries LocalSpider handles that standard keyword search cannot.
-Real searches, described the way people actually think.
+These are the kinds of queries LocalSpider handles that standard keyword search often misses.
+They are real search patterns described the way people actually think, not the way filenames are usually written.

 "Find the PDF about invoice reconciliation"